 - Coronary artery bypass grafting (CABG).
 This is the most common type of heart surgery.
 Your surgeon will use a functioning vein or artery from another part of your body and connect it away from the blocked artery.
 Thus, the new artery creates a functional path for blood to flow into the heart muscle.
 CABG can also be called a heart bypass or coronary bypass surgery.

 - Heart valve repair or replacement.
 To repair or replace diseased heart valves, your surgeon might replace your natural valve.
-This can be done using an artificial valve or a valve made from pig, human, or cow.
+This can be done using an artificial valve or a valve made from a pig, a human, or a cow.
 One way to do this is to insert a catheter into a blood vessel then inflate and deflate a balloon to widen the valve.

 - Inserting a pacemaker or implantable cardioverter-defibrillator (ICD).
 If you have arrhythmia when your heart beats either too quickly or too slowly, this may be a good option for you.
 The surgeon will implant a pacemaker in your skin or chest and then attach wires to connect it to your heart.
 The pacemaker can monitor your heart and detect when it's beating abnormally.
 Then it will help regulate your heart.
 ICDs are the same, except they send out an electric shock to control your heart.